JSsixtyfour/smashremix/readme.md

 - Activates 1p Practice mode and allows stage selection (for 1p and Remix 1p).
 - Scores are disabled while this is active.
 - Can reset stage while mode is activated (press L while paused, during GameEnd, or at Score Screen).
+##### Dpad map
+- Available mappings are: 'Smash', 'Tilt', 'Special', or 'Movement'
+- Note: When using 'Movement', Shield is mapped to L and Taunt is mapped to Z

 #### Toggle Name: _CSS Panel Menu_